cbanciu667/aws-init/README.md

 ## How to add or remove modules and stages
-* Just add or remove the module names and stages in the MODULES/STAGES variables from env_variables, commit and push
+* Just add or remove the module names and stages in the MODULES/STAGES variables from env_variables, update SecretsManager with parameters.json, run first_time_omly.sh and after that commit and push

 ## Planned improvments in Q2 2020